JordyForNow/MotionRecognition/README.md

   // Number of input entries (neurons in the network) sampleCount = 10,

-  // Set threshold, value which determines when an outcome is acceptable predictSettings = new EncogPredictSettings
+  // Set threshold, value which determines when an outcome is acceptable (if not set a default of 0.9 will be used) predictSettings = new EncogPredictSettings
 	{
-	  threshold = 0.99
+	  threshold = 0.93
 	}
 };
 ```